 If you’re not happy that your local bank branch is closing and there is no banking hub replacing it, you could switch to another bank that does offer a local branch - and even get a bonus at the same time.
-We explain how to do this, and the best switching offers right now, in Best bank account switching offers.
+Read our guide on how to switch and how to find the best bank account switching offers right now.

 Katie is staff writer at The Money Edit.
 She was the former staff writer at The Times and The Sunday Times.
 Her experience includes writing about personal finance, culture, travel and interviews celebrities.
 Her investigative work on financial abuse resulted in a number of mortgage prisoners being set free - and a nomination for the Best Personal Finance Story of the Year in the Headlinemoney awards 2021.

 Octopus Energy relaunches energy tracker deal – we explain what you need to know and if it could save you money

 If you’re an Octopus Energy customer, you may be able to save on your energy bills with the relaunch of its tracker deal.
 We look at how it works

 Three energy firms pay £8m in switching compensation - has your provider paid out?